Michael C. Gonzales: United States ambassador to Zambia

 On April 22, 2022, President Joe Biden announced his intent to nominate Gonzales to be the next United States ambassador to Zambia.
 On April 25, 2022, his nomination was sent to the Senate.
 Hearings on his nomination were held before the Senate Foreign Relations Committee on May 24, 2022.
 The nomination was favorably reported to the Senate floor on June 9, 2022.
 Gonzales was confirmed by the full Senate on August 4, 2022 by voice vote.
 He was sworn in in August 2022, and presented his credentials to President Hakainde Hichilema on September 16, 2022.

 In May 2025 Gonzales announced a $50 million cut to medical aid for Zambia.
 He cited large-scale theft and fraud relating to the program, and inaction from the Zambian government regarding said theft and fraud.
 He cried at the press conference, stating that while senior officials would likely not be affected by the cuts, poor Zambians were.

+In January 2026, Gonzales published a State Department essay arguing that U.S. foreign assistance too often enabled corruption and should be restructured around mutual accountability and performance-based outcomes.
+In it he wrote, “Under President Trump and Secretary Rubio’s leadership, we have the opportunity and courage to acknowledge our mistakes, to embrace candid lessons learned, and to do better.”